KenEucker/biketag-api/documentation.md

 const biketagPortland = await client.getGame('portland')
 ```

-### There are a series of getter methods, accessible by `client.getters`.
+### There are a series of getter methods, statically accessible by `BikeTagClient.getters`.
 Their use is explained below:
 <div align="center">

 |     method               | Description                                                                                                                                     |